Present day. Present time.

 For those who know the 1998 cyberpunk anime Serial Experiments Lain, those four words still evoke a haunting, unforgettable world that seems more prescient every year.
 That may explain why Lain still holds such fascination with fans, who’ve produced a number of innovative works based on the series.

 That fan activity has prompted Lain rights holder NBC Universal to officially make the series “open source.”
 What does that mean?
-Essentially, fans have been freed to create “derivative works” based on the series — think doujinshi or art that incorporates characters or scenes.
+Essentially, fans have been freed to create “derivative works” based on the series — think doujinshi or art that incorporates characters or scenes from the series.